nurkiewicz/kafka-scheduler/README.md

 * delete PII in 2 years
 * ...

-Only when a certain deadline is reached, message should be sent.
+Only when a certain deadline is reached, message should be sent to destination topic.

+# Project goals

+The purpose of this toy project is to implement a scheduler purely on top of Kafka.
+Processing messages should be possible on multiple nodes (horizontal scalability).
+I am aware of enterprise-ready schedulers like [Quartz](https://www.quartz-scheduler.org/) or [Apache Airflow](https://airflow.apache.org/).
+However, I wanted to experiment and see whether Kafka can be used as a general-purpose database for tasks.

+Obviously, by default, Kafka only reads messages sequentially and continuously.
+Yet, you can use some low-level APIs to poll partitions less frequently.
+This, combined with carefully indexing jobs by time, can actually lead to fairly performant solution.

-# How does it work
+# How does it work?

-The naive approach is simply sending messages to the `pending` topic and continuously scan that topic.
+The naive approach is simply sending messages to the `pending` topic and continuously scanning that topic.
 If a message reached its deadline, it is delivered to target topic.
-Otherwise, this message is sent back to a `pending` topic.
+Otherwise, this message is sent back to the end of the `pending` topic.
-Such an implementation abuses system resources.
+Such an implementation abuses system resources heavily.
 The same message is re-processed hundreds of times.
 Especially if the deadline is far from now.